 In this program, we seek to strengthen clinical assessment and problem solving skills while also invigorating each student’s practice by providing direct feedback during co-evaluation and co-treatment sessions.
 By performing a thorough subjective interview followed by a detailed and specific objective examination, we design the ideal individualized treatment plan for different patient care situations.

 Our Level II Program is for graduates of the Level I Certificate Program who want to continue to advance their post professional studies with intensive hands-on training.
 This training includes preparing students for the high-velocity manipulation of joints.
 In Level II, we dive into lectures and labs, as well as supervised patient care, to master the evaluation and treatment of spinal and pelvic disorders.

 In addition to our Certificate Programs, we also offer Weekend Seminars on varying topics in orthopaedics.
-In these seminars we teach manual therapy skills, exercise concepts, and self-management techniques for patients.
+In these seminars, we teach manual therapy skills, exercise concepts, and patient self-management techniques.
 Our Weekend Seminars are aimed to provide a snapshot view of orthopaedic manual therapy, facilitate thought processes, and reinvigorate licensed physical therapists’ skill sets.
-All 2016 Seminars will be held at host partner, ProEx Physical Therapy Woburn, MA location.
+All Seminars will be held at host partner, ProEx Physical Therapy Woburn, MA location.

 To enroll in one of our seminars, click on the Application Information button below.
 To learn more, give us a call at (781) 229-9353.